-The General Fund and Special Revenue Fund budgets for the fiscal year ended June 30, 2021, were developed based on the School's anticipated revenues and expenditures, the expected student population, and Federal grant programs for the school year.
-Over the course of the year, the school revised its budgets several times.
-For the fiscal year ended June 30, 2021, the actual expenditures were equal to the final budget.
+The General Fund and Special Revenue Fund budgets for the fiscal year ended June 30, 2022, were developed based on the School's anticipated revenues and expenditures, the expected student population, and Federal grant programs for the school year.
+Over the course of the year, management revised the budgets several times.
+For the fiscal year ended June 30, 2022, the actual expenditures were equal to the final budgets.
 Refer to the Budgetary Comparison Schedule for additional information.